Virginia Air National Guard: Components

 The 192nd is co-located with the active duty 1st Fighter Wing as an associate unit.
 The 149th Fighter Squadron is the first Air National Guard squadron to fly the F-22 Raptor.

 History

 In May 1946, the United States Department of Defense reactivated the 328th Fighter Squadron and redesignated it the 149th Fighter Squadron.
-The 328th had been organized at Mitchell Field, New York, on 10 October 1942, and saw action in Europe.
+Previously, the 328th had been organized at Mitchell Field, New York, on 10 October 1942, and saw action in Europe.
 The newly designated 149th FS was assigned to the Virginia Air National Guard, which earned official recognition from the National Guard Bureau in June 1947.

 Korean War

 The unit was called to active federal service on 1 March 1951.
 This activation temporarily resulted in the dissolution of the Virginia Air National Guard, as members were sent to various places, including for many, duty in the Korean War.
 The Virginia ANG was reorganized in November 1953 as a B-26 bomber outfit.